Morikoi/asteroid-blaster/docs/topics/slo.md

 Service Level Objective (SLO) defines the value, or a range of values, that is measured by an SLI.

-Service Level Agreement (SLA) defines the implicit or explicit contract with users, and what happens w
+Service Level Agreement (SLA) defines the implicit or explicit contract with users, and what happens when the SLO is not met.

+Learn more in the [Googl